 What is the best time for a course and who determines this?

 Course times are determined by the tutor, upon consultation with the Director.
-Risingholme aims to offer a spread of classes during the day, evenings and during weekends.
-Risingholme also aims to offer a spread of classes city wide.
+Risingholme Learning aims to offer a spread of courses during the day, evenings and during weekends.
+Risingholme Learning also aims to offer a spread of classes city wide.
 Course times will also depend on venue availability.

 Who sets minimum and maximum enrolment numbers?

 The Director in consultation with the tutor.
-This will take into account the type of course offered, the space and venues available, the tutor requirements.
+This will take into account the type of course offered, the space and venues available, the tutor requirements and any other regulatory requirements, eg covid

-Risingholme Community Centre require tutors to have knowledge of the particular subject being taught.
-For many classes, this knowledge may be the result of your own particular work experience, formal education or training, or self-directed knowledge.
+Risingholme Learning require tutors to have knowledge of the particular subject being taught.
+For many courses, this knowledge may be the result of your own particular work experience, formal education or training, or self-directed knowledge.

 Our current tutors are artists, business people, teachers etc. They are people like you who either have a special talent, skill or set of ideas that can be passed on to others through teaching.
 The basic requirements are simple: a love for your subject and a desire to share this expertise with others.